-ON THIS PAGE: You will find information about the number of people who are diagnosed with STS each year.
+ON THIS PAGE: You will find information about the number of people who are diagnosed with soft-tissue sarcoma each year.
 You will also read general information on surviving the disease.
 Remember, survival rates depend on several factors, and no 2 people with cancer are the same.
 Use the menu to see other pages.

 In 2023, an estimated 13,400 people (7,400 men and boys and 6,000 women and girls) in the United States will be diagnosed with soft-tissue sarcoma.